How Much to Lay Laminate Flooring in 2025?

 Underfloor heating installation £40-£150 per metre squared

-Tradesmen Costs for Laminate Flooring Installation
+Tradesmen Cost to Install Laminate Flooring

 If you are looking to hire professional laminate floor fitters to install your laminate flooring, you should expect to pay around £150-£200 per day for a laminate flooring fitter.